 It’s interesting to note that so long ago you had a high level shorts sprints coach advocating the use of lower intensity aerobic training methods in the training of such explosive power dominant athletes.
 This was generally before everybody jumped on the “anti-aerobic” bandwagon though, so maybe that’s why tempo runs caught on quite a bit in the track world – or maybe it’s just that they are effective.

 In either case, I started experimenting with this form of interval a few months ago and used them heavily in Tim Boetsch’s training camp.
-As I’m able to use HRV and the Omegawave to measure specific changes in autonomic function and energy systems, I was curious to see what the effects would be.
+As I’m able to use HRV to measure specific changes in autonomic function and energy systems, I was curious to see what the effects would be.

 I heard Charlie speak many years ago at a seminar in Vancouver and although his lecture was completely all over the map and revolved far too much around Ben Johnson, it was obvious that the guy knew speed development and training for it as well as anyone out there.
 I had used tempo runs a bit before with football, but for whatever reason I had just never really incorporated them into MMA so I decided to give them a shot and see what happened.